Probe incompatibility in multiparameter noisy quantum metrology: Discussion and Conclusions

+As our main technical result, we have derived widely applicable and computable multiparameter metrological bounds, that apply to several different scenarios.
+On the one hand, this is immediately useful to filter out spurious proposals and to assess the performance of feasible protocols.
+On the other, taking into account probe incompatibility is a fundamental first step towards a full asymptotic theory of noisy multiparameter quantum metrology.
+However, to successfully extend the single-parameter analysis~\cite{Zhou2020}, it will be crucial to investigate the attainability of the bounds and to devise optimal asymptotic strategies.
+This is the next step needed to uncover the full potential of multiparameter quantum metrology in realistic scenarios.

+Another important extension towards realistic situations is to go beyond models where noise acts independently.
+In this regard, the optimal precision for single-parameter metrology with non-Markovian noise has been studied using the same purification arguments we have used and generalized, obtaining a way to numerically evaluate it with an SDP~\cite{Altherr2021}.
+While work on this topic is overall still in early stages, we foresee that our extension to multiple parameters will be fundamental in this scenario as well.

+Speaking of realistic precision bounds, a further word of caution is in order.
+When Heisenberg scaling is possible, a careful analysis of truly optimal protocols generally does not agree with a naive local approach, see e.g.~\cite{Hall2012,Jarzyna2015a,Gorecki2019a}, such as the ones we have applied in this paper.
+This discrepancy becomes even more critical for multiparameter problems, where it might affect the scaling of the precision with the number of parameters~\cite{Gorecki2021}.
+Luckily, in the noisy SQL scenario there is no such problem~\cite{Jarzyna2015a} and therefore the analysis we have presented in this paper holds even for truly optimal protocols.

-Intriguingly, in the examples we have considered, our bounds show that the addition of noise on top of a unitary parameter encoding does not change the initial probe incompatibility of the problem.
-This also means that the original advantage (or lack thereof) of simultaneous estimation strategies over separable ones is preserved.
+On a more practical level, in the the examples we have considered our bounds show that the addition of noise on top of a unitary parameter encoding, while prohibiting Heisenberg scaling, does not affect the amount of probe incompatibility.
+This also means that the original advantage (or lack thereof) of simultaneous estimation strategies over separable ones appears to be preserved.
+This is certainly an intriguing observation that ought to be investigated more in depth in the future.
+In particular, proving a practical advantage of simultaneous strategies even under inevitably noisy working conditions could have important consequences for future technological applications.

-We should note, however, that we have not touched the issue of attainability of these new multiparameter channel bounds.
-Finding the exact conditions that allow a general metrological strategy to overcome these limitations and attain these fundamental bounds is an important open question.
-This will have to be addressed to obtain a fully general asymptotic theory, similar to the single-parameter one, almost completed in~\cite{Zhou2020}.
-Nonetheless, we have made a first step towards this goal by introducing bounds that take into account probe incompatibility.